atwellpub/jQuery-Form-Slider/README.md

 # jQuery-Form-Progression
-A framework for progressing forms steps.
-Supports very simple path branching.
+A jQuery framework for step progression inside forms.

 ## Dependencies: